MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Set the date and time <a name="set-the-date-and-time"></a>

-To find your time zone
+To find your time zone run:

 ```sh
 timedatectl list-timezones | grep <country>